AGE: – (Qing Dynasty 1644-1912 AD)

 Qing Dynasty Famille Verte Porcelain plate made in China primarily for export.
 The Famille Verte group of porcelains’ dominant colour is green, decorated with a mix of less dominant colours of over glazed enamels in a variety of colours.
 This group of verte (green) porcelain was made in Jingdezhen and was popular from the late 17th Century to early 18th Century followed by the Famille Rose group of porcelain.

-Four Taoist symbols sit on top of a trellis style pattern decorating the outside of the plate, with a scene from nature in the centre.
+Four Taoist symbols sit on top of a trellis style pattern decorating the outside of the plate with a heart shaped motif in between and a scene from nature decorating the centre.
 The underside of the plate is decorated with delicate enameled flower sprays.

-The four symbols on the outer edge of the plate:
+About the four symbols decorating the outer edge of the plate:

 Believed to hold magic potions and medicines and is dispensed by the immortal Li Tieguai.
 Although this immortal had a reputation for being ill tempered, he was also known to be kind towards the sick and to those who were in need and less fortunate, as well as having a compassionate nature.